 - Damages: You now have damages because of the accident, and these damages can be remedied by receiving a monetary award.

-We will advocate for you and fight to bring you the justice and compensation you deserve.
+We will advocate for you and fight to bring you the justice and compensation you deserve in your Ohio car accident case.

 Do not give the insurance company a recorded statement without first consulting a lawyer at our firm.
-The insurer may try to use anything you say during your recorded statement against you to deny your claim or reduce its value.
+The insurer may try to use anything you say during your recorded statement against you to deny your Ohio accident insurance claim or reduce its value.

 You do not want to tell them you feel completely fine after the accident, as you may be decreasing your ability to recover certain damages you deserve by doing this.
 We are familiar with how insurance companies treat injury victims and do not want you to fall prey to their scare tactics.
 We can handle communication with them and negotiate for a fair settlement.

 Your case can become complicated if the other driver has denied responsibility for the wreck.
 After getting the runaround from the insurance company or getting a settlement offer that is far too low for your damages, it is time to reach out for help.
-We can manage all the heavy lifting while you make your health and wellbeing a priority.
+We can manage all the heavy lifting while you make your health and well-being a priority after the accident.

 Contact Us Today for Your Free Consultation